 end architecture;

 Users are encouraged to take this example and repeat the compile and deploy steps outlined in example #1.
-Verification might consist of using MiM with a Waveform Generator in slot 1; Cloud Compile in slot 2 and finally an oscilloscope in slot 3.
-Visual confirm of correct operation might consist of adding and subtracting sine wave that are alternatively in phase and 180 degrees out of phase.
+Verification might, like the first example, consist of using MiM with a Waveform Generator in Slot 1, Moku Cloud Compile in Slot 2, and an Oscilloscope in Slot 3.
+Visual confirmation of correct operation could consist of adding and subtracting sine waves that are alternatively in phase and 180 degrees out of phase.

 use WORK.MercurySupport.ScaleOffset;